himakaryv/honda-b-trendly/README.md

-Here is a **clean, simple, newcomer-friendly `README.md`** specifically designed so **ANY new team member** can install everything and run your Honda Trend Workflow Agent without confusion.

-It avoids jargon, keeps steps clear, and includes all installation commands.

----

-# ✨ README.md

 # **Honda Trend Intelligence Workflow (OpenCode Agent)**

 This project contains an **OpenCode-powered AI workflow** that analyzes signals (papers, patents, industry reports, regulatory reports, social/news) and generates **Top Trends** for any technology domain.